 Minors and interdisciplinary areas

 Interdisciplinary areas allow students to cross departmental or disciplinary boundaries and address issues from several perspectives.
-Those students who satisfy the requirements of an interdisciplinary area may have the area listed on their transcripts along with their declared majors.
+A student who satisfies the requirements of an interdisciplinary area may have the area listed on the transcript along with the declared major.

 Majors, minors, and interdisciplinary areas are listed alphabetically under Areas of Study.

-Lawrence offers certification at the elementary level (with any major), at the secondary level in most subjects (with a major in the subject area and a major or minor for any additional area) and at the elementary and secondary level (preK–12) in music, art, world languages, and English as a second language.
-Students may student-teach during the senior year or in a 13th term (without normal tuition charges) in the fall after graduation.
-Those interested in teacher certification should consult with the education department faculty at their earliest opportunity.
+Lawrence offers certification at the elementary level (with any major), at the secondary level (with a major in the subject area and major or minor for any additional area), and at all levels (preK–12) in music, art, world languages, and English as a second language.
+Students complete a semester of student teaching during the senior year or in a 13th term (without normal tuition charges) in the fall after graduation.
+Those interested in teacher certification should consult with the education or music education faculty at their earliest opportunity.